FACT CHECK: Trump's False Claims On 'Medicare For All'

 3. Health care rationing: Trump claims — with no supporting evidence — that "the Democratic plan would inevitably lead to the massive rationing of health care.
 Doctors and hospitals would be put out of business.
 Seniors would lose access to their favorite doctors.
 There would be long wait lines for appointments and procedures.
 Previously covered care would effectively be denied."

 Detailed implementation of any single-payer plan would of course be subject to substantial negotiation.
-But the Medicare for All bill drafted by Sen. Bernie Sanders, I-Vt., states explicitly that: "Nothing in this Act shall prohibit an institutional or individual provider from entering into a private contract with an enrolled individual for any item or service" outside of the plan.
+But the Medicare for All bill drafted by Sen. Bernie Sanders, I-Vt., states explicitly that "Nothing in this Act shall prohibit an institutional or individual provider from entering into a private contract with an enrolled individual for any item or service" outside the plan.

 4. Pre-existing conditions: Trump notes that as a candidate, he "promised that we would protect coverage for patients with pre-existing conditions."
 In fact, Trump and his fellow Republicans tried — unsuccessfully — to repeal the Affordable Care Act, which guarantees insurance coverage for people with pre-existing conditions.
 GOP plans would leave it up to the states to craft alternative protections.
 In addition, Republican attorneys general have sued to overturn Obamacare's protections, and the Trump administration has declined to defend them.